manjurulcis/react-quiz/README.md

 - `cd client && npm test`

 # Limitations and Future Improvements
-- A react state manamgement library could have been used
+- Using the state management library in more structured way for more features
-- Backend app could have been configured for staging and production
+- Backend app could have been configured for using .env so staging, production and development environment setup gets easy